Pumpkin spice cookies have been a favorite for Halloween for years. Keto soft pumpkin cookies are great with a warm cup of tea on a cold autumn night.

 - Combine all the dry ingredients in a large mixing bowl and stir well.

 - In another bowl combine the wet ingredients and give them a good stir as well.

 - Combine the wet ingredients with the dry ingredients mixing well to get a lump-free, smooth dough.

 - Cover and place in the fridge for 30 minutes.

-- Preheat the oven to 275°F, and line a baking sheet with parchment paper.
+- Preheat the oven to 275°F, and line a baking sheet with baking paper.

 - Roll the dough out until about ¼ inch thick and cut into various shapes with cookie cutters.

 - Place on the prepared baking sheet and bake for 20 minutes until slightly golden brown.

 - Allow to cool completely while you work on the icing:

 - Combine the powdered Erythritol with the egg white powder (or meringue), xanthan gum, and 4 tablespoons water and mix well.